 (3) A direct-care position that only provides a one-time chore service, home maintenance, home modification, home repair, or pest control.
 If the person provides a subsequent episode of service to the same consumer (or individual) or to another consumer (or individual) who is enrolled in an ODA-administered program, the person shall undergo subsequent (post-hire) database reviews and criminal records checks.

 (C) Inapplicability: The chapter does not apply to the following positions:

 (1) A volunteer position.

-(2) A position that solely involves transporting consumers while working for a county transit system, regional transit authority, or regional transit commission.
+(2) A position that solely involves transporting consumers or individuals while working for a county transit system, regional transit authority, or regional transit commission.

 (3) A position that involves providing legal services.